 - Is the plan consistent with the educational aims of the College?

-- Are the activities outside the classroom, in BSS 690 terms or other experiences, consistent with the Narrative and the Chronology?
+- Are the activities outside the classroom, in BSS 690 Blocks or other experiences, consistent with the Narrative and the Chronology?

 - File your Prospectus with the Registrar any time after October 1 of your sophomore year.
 If it is complete and found to conform to current academic regulations, the Registrar will notify you of its approval.
 The Prospectus will become part of your permanent file at the College.